CV & Contact

 If there is little direct evidence of an activist spirit in "Today's Man," that may be a sign of the times, a generational thing, and could change.
 Meanwhile, the show's decentered concept of masculinity amounts to a political statement in itself.
 And there's Mr. Holstad's contribution to consider: a photo-collage of a faunlike nude boy — the imp of perversity, surely — peering out from behind a sofa in a White House reception room.

-© copyright Thomas Hellstrom 2003-2022
+© all images and texts copyright Thomas Hellstrom 2003-2024